-There are so many different day-hikes to choose from in the national park, you’ll be watering at the mouth!
+There are many different day hikes to choose from in this French National Park.
 However, if you’re short on time, my two favourite Calanques to hike to are Calanque d’en Vau (best from Cassis) and Calanque de Sormiou (best from Marseille).

 Not only are the views in Les Calanques breathtaking and the hikes challenging but you can also walk to some of France’s most stunning beaches and bathe in the turquoise Mediterranean Sea, making it one of the best days out in all of Europe.

 Mont Blanc Massif (French, Italian & Swiss Alps)

 The Mont Blanc Massif is an extensive mountain range within the Alps of France, Italy and Switzerland.
 Within this range is the tallest mountain in Europe, the Mont Blanc, rising to an elevation of 4,807 m.